richardogoma/data-integration-pipeline/README.md

     > If the program is invoked in another program, considering the use case, the program **should** be architected to egress the input data to `data\raw` directory, and the configuration parameters in `.env` can be programmatically updated using placeholders, especially the `DATASET` and `TABLE` keys.
     See `src\utils\fxIntegrateStagedData.ps1` and `src\data\transform-data-template.sql` for a use case on programmatically updating text files using placeholders.

-You can also run the program on a Windows OS enviroment without Docker.
-Execute `./src/DataIntegration.ps1`

 ## Constraints
 * The source data could either be in `.csv` or `.tsv` file format.
 These are commonly used file formats for data transport, and they're non-binary files.